John IV of Egmont

-John IV of Egmont (or Egmond) (1499, Egmond aan den Hoef – April 1528, near Ferrara) was second Count of Egmont, Lord of Hoogwoud, Aartswoud and Baer, and tenth Lord of Purmerend, Purmerland and Ilpendam.
+John IV of Egmont (or Egmond) (1499, Egmond aan den Hoef – April 1528, near Ferrara) was second Count of Egmont, Lord of Hoogwoud, Aartswoud and Baer, and tenth Free Lord of Purmerend, Purmerland and Ilpendam.
 He belonged to the House of Egmond.
 John was the eldest surviving son of John III of Egmont and Magdalena van Werdenburg.

 In 1516 he succeeded his father as Count of Egmont and was made a Knight in the Order of the Golden Fleece.
 Charles V, Holy Roman Emperor made him in 1527 head of the light infantry in Naples and Milan.
 One year later, John died near Ferrara, aged 29.

 Marriage and Children

 John married in 1516 in Brussels with Françoise of Luxembourg (1495–1557), daughter of James II of Luxembourg.
 They had three children: